canonical/praecepta/en/index.md

 |gonna 	      |going to       |                                   |
 |gotta 	      |got to         |                                   |

-# Headings and capitalisation
+## Headings

+Headings are important for navigation, for setting tone and for search indexing.
+Please bear in mind the following:

+### Sentence Case

 All headings and headlines should be sentence case.
-This means that you should only capitalise the first word.
+This means that you should only capitalise the first word unless it falls into one of the categories outlined below:

-**Use:** Ubuntu reaches new heights
-**Don't use:** Ubuntu Reaches New Heights

-You should only capitalise:

  - product names
  - personal names